DOI-USGS/gems-tools-pro/README.md

 -----------------------------------------------------------------

-Collaboration: Suggestions for improvements and edited files submitted by email will be considered, but you are strongly encouraged to use git and GitHub to fork a copy of the master branch, create a branch (e.g., "MyFixToProblemXXX"), make changes, and submit a pull request to have your changes merged with the master copy.
+Collaboration: Suggestions for improvements and edited files submitted by email will be considered, but you are strongly encouraged to use git and GitHub to fork the project, create a branch (e.g., "MyFixToProblemXXX"), make changes to this branch, and submit a pull request to have your changes merged with the master branch.
 Excellent guides for various aspects of the git workflow can be found here:

 [https://guides.github.com/](https://guides.github.com/)